 Unfortunately, with respect to the way in which discretion is exercised in the case of females, there is little official information on which to draw.
 In general, there is little information available on the female offender, largely, I suspect, because there are so few women offenders.
 In addition, the question of discretion is not one that people want to talk about; indeed, it is not something that most people in criminal justice will admit they have, particularly the police forces.
 Judging from my own observations and what information is available, it seems quite possible that discrimination affects many women favourably in criminal justice.
-Although we have no actual figures, it seems that a great number of women - particularly, I suspect, from the middle class up - are not charged for committing minor offences or for participation in a group crime.
-But the discretion exercised by criminal justice officials does not favour all women.
+Although we have no actual figures; it seems that a great number of women - particularly, I suspect, from the middle class up - are not charged for committing minor offences or for participation in a group crime.
+But the discretion exercised by criminal jus-

+Here I am referring specifically to the directives of provincial Attorneys General that specify which offences should be given emphasis by the police. tice officials does not favour all women.
 Some groups of women, particularly Native women, are subjected to negative discrimination.
 I will now briefly address the subject of discrimination against Native women and then go on to discuss the question of discretion and female offenders in general.